Tales of Phantasia: Narikiri Dungeon: Storyline

 Norn enchants their painting of a moon to allow them to travel to 4306, so that they can meet Chester, Cress, and Mint.
 At Norn's request, Chester tells them why he now runs an orphanage, which is because such disadvantaged children may turn to an immoral lifestyle and wrongly attempt to justify their actions by blaming others.
 He says he doesn't want anymore children to be like that and, getting emotional, accidentally mentions that he used to be such a child himself.
 He gives them directions to Maxwell since Cress isn't around at the time.

 After another test of combat, Maxwell gives Mel and Dio a lecture in the concepts of time and space.
 He says that possibilities create parallel worlds, and going back in time to do something differently from how it was supposed to happen will just cause a person to end up in a different parallel world.
-Thus, it's impossible to change history.
+Thus, it is impossible to change history.

 They finally meet Cress, who relates the shock he felt at learning the truth behind Dhaos's motives.
 He says he does not regret his actions in opposing Dhaos but regrets that he had only been able to see from his own point of view, not realizing until it was too late that, from Dhaos's people's perspective, he was the destroyer of their last hope.
 After that, they meet Mint, who rejects being called a great healer by Norn because she can heal people's bodies but not their hearts.
 She tells Mel and Dio that living for others, even just one person, brings happiness.
 They fight with Gremlin Lair, who tells them good and evil are two halves of the same thing and cannot be separated, and Aska, who tells them to believe in their own potential.
 They can only continue their quest and meet Luna by helping others a few times.
 When they get home, a mysterious figure temporarily appears to tell them its foolish to reject evil because being human means being evil; to stop being evil is to stop being human.

 Norn converts a painting of a star into a portal to 4354 so that they can meet Suzu and later asks Suzu to tell Mel and Dio what she gained by meeting Cress and the others.
 Suzu says that she was a child in both body and heart back then and learned that meeting and separating from various people was what it meant to become an adult.
 As Mel and Dio start to leave, Suzu stops them to question Kruelle about its motive.
 She then realizes that Kruelle must have a reason for its actions and agrees to stop asking.
 Kruelle spends this conversation mewing in confusion.